NativeScript/docs-v7/docs/core-concepts/accessing-native-apis-with-javascript.md

 /// <reference path="node_modules/tns-platform-declarations/ios.d.ts" />
 ```

  By default, the file `android.d.ts` comes with typings generated for API level 17.
-As an Android developer, you might need access to a specific class, method or property introduced in a newer API level.
+As an Android developer, you might need access to a specific class, method, or property introduced in a newer API level.
 The `tns-platform-declarations` plugin comes with generated typings for all API levels from 17 to 27 including the related typings from the respective support library.
 To use typings for a specific Android level replace the reference to the default declaration file with the preferred one.
 The files for each API level comes postfixed with a dash followed by the number of the API level (e.g. for API 21 the file is named `android-21.d.ts`).

 For example, let's assume you are developing an application for API 21+ and you need typings generated for that API level:
  ```
  /// <reference path="node_modules/tns-platform-declarations/android-21.d.ts" />
  ```

  > **Note:** Proceed with caution when using functionalities introduced in newer API level.
-If you attempt to use a class, method or property from a newer API level on a device with a lower API, the application will crash.
+If you attempt to use a class, method, or property from a newer API level on a device with a lower API, the application will crash.

 - Modify `tsconfig.json` to contain the following settings:
 ```